Margareta Momma: Career

 Momma is also identified as the editor behind the French language edition of the Stockholm Gazette, which she published between 1742 and 1752.

 In 1772, she died along with her spouse and her remaining son, and the family business was inherited by her daughter Elsa Fought.

 Legacy

-The award "Mommapriset - Årets Utgivare" ('Momma Award - The Publisher of the Year') is named after Margareta Momma.
+The award "Mommapriset - Årets Utgivare" ('Momma Award - The Publisher of the Year') is named after Momma.